 The teaching profession is a safe and stable one, but injury and illness can affect anyone.
 Income protection insurance is an option teachers should consider because it:

-- Provides monthly payments to supplement your income if you're sick or injured and unable to work
+- Provides monthly payments if you're sick or injured and unable to work

 Compare income protection quotes from these direct brands

 What risks do teachers need to worry about at work?

 Teaching might not be the world's most dangerous job but it does have plenty of challenges.
 According to Safe Work's Incidence of Accepted Workers' Compensation Claims for Mental Stress in Australia report, 16% of mental stress claims came from the education industry, the second highest industry.

 Teachers face the following pressures: